pascalrie/prompt-writing-app/README.md

-## Prompt Writing App - Work in progress
+# Prompt Writing App - **Work in progress**

 ### TODOs

-- implement random prompt "homepage" to create a quick note, based on random prompt, Maybe fixed: since there is a random prompt select command
+- integrate frontend into docker-container
+- implement that div-tag from html isn't saved in db
 - fix color-selection in easyadmin, in adjusting tags
+- prettify the design of the application

 ## Features & Functions

-# Prompt-Writing Application
+## Prompt-Writing Application (WIP)

 The Prompt-Writing Application-API is a versatile Symfony/PHP-based tool designed for capturing and organizing thoughts, reflections, and inspirations.
 By offering a range of predefined prompts, the application encourages creative and insightful responses,